 In 2018, with support from SOME’s residents and Advocacy Network along with coalition partners, SOME succeeded in getting increased funding into next year’s District Budget for several important citywide programs:

-- Stabilized funding for the Emergency Rental Assistance Program.
+- Stabilized funding for the Substance Use Disorder (SUD) Mobile Crisis Response Program.

 Resources and Tools